ADMINISTRATIVE RULE NO: 6125-01

 MANAGEMENT/EXEMPT and CONFIDENTIAL EMPLOYEES

-In the event of extraordinary circumstances, individual requests for exceptions to the July 1st 200 hour annual carry over limit of PL may be submitted in writing to the appropriate Vice-President.
-Such exceptions, if granted, may not extend beyond the last day of the summer academic term.
+Due to the extraordinary circumstances presented by the COVID-19 pandemic, and the associated difficulty for many staff to utilize paid leave at the normal rate, individual requests for exceptions to the July 1st 200 hour annual carry over limit of PL-N may be submitted in writing to the appropriate Vice-President.
+Such exceptions, if granted, may not extend beyond the last day of the summer academic term, 2023.
 Such exceptions, if granted, will not impact the employee’s pay out limits upon separation.

 REQUESTING, DOCUMENTING and USAGE OF PAID LEAVE